CKs-Technology-News/PrivacyTools/NOPE.md

 - [AnyType](https://anytype.io/) – Closed source.
 - [Apple’s “Share Focus” is an uncharacteristically disastrous invasion of privacy](https://old.reddit.com/r/ios/comments/r7e9pk/share_focus_is_an_uncharacteristically_disastrous/)
 - [Arattai](https://www.arattai.in/) – Closed source.
+- [Arachne DOS Web Browser](http://www.glennmcc.org/) – Also works on Linux.
+The Browser does not frequently gets updated and should not be used as better alternatives exists.
 - [Aurora OS](https://nokiamob.net/2021/11/16/aurora-os-is-based-on-sailfish-but-owned-by-omp/) – Aurora OS is based on Sailfish but owned by Russian Open Mobile Platform.
 - [Becky!
 Internet Mail](https://rimarts.co.jp/becky.htm) – Closed source.
 - [Big Blue Button](https://bigbluebutton.org) – A professional video conferencing tool focused on online teaching and presenting.
 As such, it provides special features like slide-sharing, private and group chat, emoji feedback, polls, breakout rooms and many more.
 Removed due to [privacy concerns](https://empri-devops.de/blog/2022/01/26/bbb-learning-dashboard/).